Financial support and welfare advice during coronavirus

 We know this is a worrying time for the cystic fibrosis (CF) community, and many have questions and concerns about the spread of the coronavirus (COVID-19) and how it may affect them.
 We have tried to provide some answers to the frequent questions we’ve received to our helpline below.
 It’s important that people also seek advice from their CF team to support their decisions.

-From 1 April 2021, shielding stops in England and Wales.
-Shielding stops in Northern Ireland from 11 April and Scotland from 26 April.
+From 1 April 2021, shielding stopped in England and Wales.
+Shielding stopped in Northern Ireland from 11 April and Scotland from 26 April.
 The shielded patients list is being retained in case there is a need for further shielding advice in future.